Heat Retention

 CoreAcryl Acrylic Tubs vs Cast Iron Tubs

-All Classique and Hotel Line soaking tubs produced by Baths of Distinction are made from CoreAcryl.
+All Hotel Collection and LuxWide soaking tubs produced by Baths of Distinction are made from CoreAcryl.
 For a full description of what CoreAcryl is, please click here.

 We are often asked which tubs retain heat better and why.
 The table below is a comparison test for heat loss between a CoreAcryl acrylic tub and a cast iron tub from a leading manufacturer.